matthewkcheng/gitissues/README.md

 ![GitIssues Demo](./public/photos/gitissues-demo.gif)

-(Note: Data will also persist with the applications implementation of LocalStorage)
+(Note: Data will also persist on refresh with the application's implementation of Local Storage)

 ## Tech Stack
 * React.JS